bloomen/transwarp/README.md

 # transwarp

 transwarp is a header-only C++ library for task concurrency.
-It enables you to define task dependencies and run those task in parallel that do not depend on each other.
+It enables you to define task dependencies and run those tasks in parallel that do not depend on each other.
-This is concurrency by design!
+Under the hood, a directed acyclic graph is built at compile-time enabling efficient traversal and type-safe dependencies.

 transwarp is designed for ease of use, portability, and scalability.
-It is written in C++11 and does not have any external dependencies.
+It is written in C++11 and only depends on the standard library.
 Just copy `src/transwarp.h` to your project and off you go!

 **Example**